FAQ: “Dreena, do you have a vegan zucchini bread recipe?“

 hoo-ahh, I love a kitchen shortcut!

-Actually, I think the reason it took me so long to get to this vegan zucchini bread recipe was the grating.
+Actually, I think the reason it took me so long to get to this recipe was that step: the grating.

 Am I alone here?
-I don’t think I am, but geez chime in and give me company!
+I don’t think so.

-Instead, I pop the zukes with all the wet ingredients into the blender and voila!
-Ready!
+You pop the zukes with all the wet ingredients into a blender and presto!

 - 1/2 cup cocoa powder